almazgimaev/sly-blog-multi-image-annotation-/README.md

 - Or you can use your own data to reproduce this tutorial.

-If you already have the labeled data — just upload it into Supervisely platform using one of the [70+ import Supervisely Apps](https://ecosystem.supervisely.com/import) ✅from our Ecosystem.
+If you already have the **labeled data** — just upload it into Supervisely platform using one of the [70+ import Supervisely Apps](https://ecosystem.supervisely.com/import) ✅ from our Ecosystem.
 You will find there the imports for all popular data formats in computer vision.
 For example, here are just a few popular import Apps from Ecosystem:

 <div class="apps-grid">
     <blog-app github="convert-yolov5-to-supervisely-format/master"></blog-app>